HlexNC/DiaPredictor/README.md

 ### Original dataset

 We used the [Diabetes prediction dataset](https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset) from Kaggle for training the models and later enhance the dataset.

+> [!NOTE]
+> This dataset is used strictly for educational and demonstration purposes.

 ### Data Analysis Before Transformation
 Initial data visualization revealed the following: